-Therefore, in order for a quorum to be present, there must be a total of $[\cdot]$ shares of common stock (including shares of series C convertible preferred stock on an asconverted to common stock basis) present or represented by proxy and entitled to vote at the annual meeting on at least one of the proposals.
+Therefore, in order for a quorum to be present, there must be a total of 12,088,237 shares of common stock (including shares of series C convertible preferred stock on an as-converted to common stock basis) present or represented by proxy and entitled to vote at the annual meeting on at least one of the proposals.
+The outstanding shares of series D mirroring preferred stock will be disregarded for purposes of determining whether a quorum is present at the meeting.
+In accordance with our bylaws, if a quorum is not present or represented at the meeting, the Chair of the meeting may adjourn the meeting from time to time to another time, date and place, if any.